Information for health care professionals

 - planned investigations and specialist consultations

-We ask that you address the psycho-social impacts of the disability on your patient's capacity to work.
+We ask that you assess the psychosocial impacts of the disability on your patient's capacity to work.
 Please provide supporting documents for your comments as this will greatly assist us in making a decision.

 We do not need your patient's entire medical file.
-Provide only the medical information relevant to your patient's capacity to work, including supporting documents such as:
+Provide only the medical information relevant to their capacity to work, including supporting documents such as:

 - consultants' reports